sstsimulator/sst-core/.github/ISSUE_TEMPLATE/help-wanted.md

 ---

 New help request for SST Core
-NOTE: If you are requesting help for a specific element library, please submit request in ssts-element repository.
+NOTE: If you are requesting help for a specific element library, please submit request in the sst-element repository.
 ----------------------
 1 - Detailed description of issue needing support